mrkkrp/zip/README.md

 * [DEFLATE](https://en.wikipedia.org/wiki/DEFLATE)
 * [Bzip2](https://en.wikipedia.org/wiki/Bzip2)

+The best way to add new compression method to the library is to write conduit that will do the compression and publish it as a library. `zip` can then depend on it and add it to the list of supported compression methods.
+Current list of compression methods reflects what is available on Hackage at the moment.

 ### Encryption

 Encryption is currently not supported.
 Encryption system described in Zip specification is known to be seriously flawed, so it's probably not the best way to protect your data anyway.
-The encryption method seems to be proprietary technology of PKWARE, so to hell with it.
+The encryption method seems to be proprietary technology of PKWARE (at least that's what stated about them in the .ZIP specification), so to hell with it.

 ### Sources of file data